mikejcorey/miditime/README.md

 start_time = my_data_timed[0]['beat'])
 ```

 Set up some functions to scale your other variable (magnitude in our case) to match your desired mode/key and octave range.
 There are helper methods to assist this scaling, very similar to a charting library like D3.
+You can choose a linear or logarithmic scale.

 ```python
 def mag_to_pitch_tuned(magnitude):